Information for Landlords

 Once the landlord files a warrant, a judge will review it.
 If everything is correct, they will sign it, and a copy will be forwarded to the local sheriff or constables office.
 The landlord may then contact the sheriff or constable to schedule an eviction.

 Can I have a tenant evicted?

-Yes, evictions may now take place.
+Yes, evictions may take place.
 The statewide pause on evictions was lifted on July 25, 2020.
 There are some limitations listed below.